 Welcome to the Australian Society of Orthodontists Foundation for Research and Education website.

 The Foundation is the peak body for orthodontic research and education in Australia.
 The Foundation gives financial support to universities, students and researchers contributing to the future of orthodontics in Australia.
 Foundation meetings promote the sharing of scientific and clinical developments of significance locally and globally.
-Our next meeting will be in Brisbane 2017
+Brisbane was the host city for the well attended and engaging 2017 Foundation meeting.
+Our next meeting will be held March 2019

 The Foundation is funded by members of the ASO, corporate sponsors and members of the public.
 All donations to the Foundation are tax deductible.
 We welcome your support.

 At the first Congress of the Australian Society of Orthodontists Inc held in Sydney in 1961, the Foundation for Research and Education was born.
 Initiated by a generous gift from Dr Stanley Wilkinson, members were invited to make donations to the Foundation.
 From this small beginning, the capital base of the Foundation has slowly increased due to continuous generous donations from members, the Foundation levy, excess Congress funds, corporate supporters, and financial support from grateful patients to a present base of in excess of $6,500,000.